Saturday, December 26, 2020

 Yet Another New Game?

-Anyhow, the game introduces us to Pete the Penguin and explains the gameplay basics which are crushing blocks and the methods used to eliminate our enemies.
+Anyhow, the game introduces us to Pete the Penguin and explains the gameplay basics which are crushing blocks as the method used to eliminate our enemies.
 As in Pengo, there are 16 icy screens with blocks to shove or smash; some you wanna break whereas others can be used to slide into the baddies for an instant kill (flames and burning wheels).
 A few blocks will contain hidden coins and it's these that we should break open to complete each level.

 Sounds cute and cuddly doesn't it?
 Well, let's check out the first screenshot of our chubby fella...